pushbuttondesign/learning_python/README.md

 progressbar - a text only progress bar for output in the terminal

 ascii_fire - creates a fire in the terminal using curses module, urwid also recomended

+bitcalc - caculates the maximum number of binary bits a decimal number with a given number of digets will require in memory